-For too long, quality has been relegated to an end-of-the-line operation, treated like an afterthought in the production process, and considered a cost driver rather than a profit driver.
+For too long, quality management has been relegated to an end-of-the-line operation, treated like an afterthought in the production process, and considered a cost driver rather than a profit driver.
 Many C-level executives consider inspection a necessary evil, and in a sense, they are right.

 Companies that don’t commit themselves to quality end up catching poor quality at the end of the line.
 Catching the problem at the end of the production line is better than at the customer site, but not by much.

 The later in the production process a quality problem is identified, the costlier it is to correct.
 Building in quality up front is the cheapest way to ensure a quality product.
 Designing error-proof production processes as much as possible is the easiest and least expensive way to ensure quality.